This perfect Chicken Mandi recipe will soon become your family’s favourite weeknight dinner. It’s juicy and flavorful, with bright and savoury rice.

 Time-saving hacks:

+Marinate the chicken the night before.
+You can also freeze the chicken in the spice mixture.
 To wash your rice or not to wash rice, that is the question, I’ll let up to you.
 I personally always wash my rice, but others don’t.
 So I leave that step up to you.
+I don’t usually soak my rice.
+If you choose to soak your rice you’ll need to increase the prep time.- I use Instant Charcoal Quality Hookah for the smoking step, you also can use a broken piece of charcoal if that’s what you have available.

-- If you do not have a metal dish then you can use a foiled up piece of tin-foil.
+- If you do not have a metal dish then you can use a foiled-up piece of tin-foil.
 Fold the tin-foil into a square about 3 times, so the square fits into the palm of your hand. curl the corners into a bowl-like shape so the oil won’t pour out and the coal will fit perfectly.

 Wow, this sounds incredible!
 I like that I can use the whole chicken in this.